Farming and ranching is the cornerstone of rural Colorado's economy, and has always been an integral part of our way of

-Additionally, we passed several pieces of legislation in the House in the 112th Congress aimed at stopping harmful regulations including H .R.
+Additionally, we passed several pieces of legislation in the House in the 112th and 113th Congress aimed at stopping harmful regulations including H .R.
 1633, the Farm Dust Regulation Prevention Act.

-With our nation's unemployment number still hovering at a historical high our country still struggling to crawl out of the economic downturn, it is imperative that we stop the advancement of these and other unnecessary job-killing government regulations so that farmers, ranchers and all small businesses can do what they do best—get people back to work.
+With our country’s economy still struggling to recover, especially in rural America, it is imperative that we stop the advancement of these and other unnecessary job-killing government regulations so that farmers, ranchers and all small businesses can do what they do best—get people back to work.

-Agriculture supports more than 100,000 jobs and generates $40 billion in economic activity each year in Colorado.
+Agriculture supports more than 170,000 jobs and generates over $40 billion in economic activity each year in Colorado.
 In addition to domestic sales, much of that success stems from the ability of farmers and ranchers to export their crops to foreign markets.
-In the 112th Congress, the House passed three bills into law to increase trade opportunities with Colombia, Panama and South Korea, and my office held an event in the Third District to assist businesses in increasing exports by providing information and assisting with developing partnerships.
+In the 112th Congress, the House passed three bills into law to increase trade opportunities with Colombia, Panama and South Korea, and my office held an event in the 3rd District to assist businesses in increasing exports by providing information and assisting with developing partnerships.

 Potato farmers in the San Luis Valley benefit from increased trade opportunities, and my office is committed to advancing policies that open up new markets for Colorado agriculture.
 To that end my office has been involved in work with the Mexican consulate to increase San Luis Valley potato exports to that country.